xiaxia-wang/Daily-Reading/Books/ITC.md

 A decider: a TM that always halts on all inputs (either accepts or rejects the input).

 A language is Turing-decidable (recursive language) if some TM decides it.

+A Turing-decidable language must be Turing-recognizable, but there are some Turing-recognizable language are non-decidable.

+### 3.2 Variants of Turing Machines

+Multitape Turing Machine: can be transformed to a single-tape TM by concatenating all the strings on the tape by #.

+Nondeterministic Turing Machine: can be transformed to a 3-tape deterministic TM.

+A nondeterministic TM is a decider: if all its branches halt on all inputs.

+A language is Turing-recognizable iff. some enumerator enumerates it.

+An essential feature of these models: have unrestricted access to unlimited memory.

+### The Definition of Algorithm